Empirical Q-Value Iteration

-The proof technique we use is of independent interest, based as it is upon the constructs borrowed from the celebrated backward coupling scheme for exact simulation \cite{propp1996exact} (see also \cite{DiaconisFreedman} for a discussion of the scheme and other related dynamics).
+The proof technique we use should be of independent interest as it is based upon the constructs borrowed from the celebrated backward coupling scheme for exact simulation \cite{propp1996exact} (see also \cite{DiaconisFreedman} for a discussion of the scheme and other related dynamics).
 In hindsight, this need not be surprising, as value and Q-value iterations in finite time yield finite horizon values/Q-values `looking backward' with the initial guess as the terminal cost.

 There is enormous literature on reinforcement learning for approximate dynamic programming and there is no point in even attempting a bird's eye view here.
 We refer the reader instead to the classic \cite{Bertsekas_Neuro_1996} and its update in Chapters 6 and 7 of \cite{Bertsekas}.
 Other related expositions are \cite{sutton1998reinforcement,szepesvari2010algorithms,powell2007approximate}.

 We set up the framework and state the main result in the next section, followed by its proof in section 3.
 Section 4 presents rate of convergence analysis, a non-asymptotic sample complexity bound and its asynchronous and online extensions.
 Section 5 presents some simulation results and section 6 concludes with pointers to future possibilities.